mssch/kismatic/README.md

 [Plan & Install a Kubernetes cluster](docs/INSTALL.md) -- Overview and details for each phase of the KET installation lifecycle.

-[Using KET with Linkerd](docs/CERT_GENERATION.md) -- Instructions on how to use KET with Linkerd.
+[Using KET with Linkerd](docs/LINKERD.md) -- Instructions on how to use KET with Linkerd in 1 command.

-[Using KET with Calico](docs/CERT_GENERATION.md) -- Instructions on how to use KET with Calico.
+[Using KET with Calico](docs/NETWORKING.md) -- Instructions on how to use KET with the built-in SDN controller Project Calico.

 [Cert Generation](docs/CERT_GENERATION.md) -- Information on how KET handles certificates.